 - Pyrethrins and pyrethroids: Commonly used but some bedbugs seem to have developed resistance against them.

-Please get the instructions on how to use the chemical from the manufacturer.
+Please get the instructions on using the chemicals from the manufacturer.
 It’s always a good practice to seal off the room after spraying the chemical for at least 3 days.
 Repeat the same treatment with other rooms.

 Make sure that the covers come with zippers so that any bedbugs trapped inside eventually die.